5 Stages to Consider for a tenant-to-tenant Office 365 migration

 One seemingly minor (but often major) example of this impact, is calendar sharing & free/busy information.
 This drives how teams and employees work with each other in the early stages of integration.
 In this example, we need users in both tenants to be able to see each other’s information so they can work together seamlessly.
 When the user from the acquired company is migrated, everything needs to work post-migration, and users on both the acquired and acquiring tenant need to be able to access this migrated user’s information.
 This coexistence needs to be planned for all workloads and applications.

 You’ll have to ensure that the migration is completed for all workloads that are in use, like Active Directory/Users, Exchange, Skype for Business, and/or SharePoint/SharePoint Online.
-Since tenant-to-tenant migrations can be complicated, it’s usually best to implement specialized tools for the job.
+Since Office 365 tenant to tenant migrations can be complicated, it’s usually best to implement specialized tools for the job.
 Quadrotech offers an entire reporting suite for Office 365 tenants.
-In one console, you can monitor multiple tenants, which is especially helpful for tenant-to-tenant planning.
+In one console, you can monitor multiple tenants, which is especially helpful for tenant to tenant planning.
 A tool like this can help during the analysis stage, to further guide the migration.
-Quadrotech Cloud Commander can help you complete your tenant-to-tenant migration.
+Quadrotech Cloud Commander can help you complete your tenant to tenant migration.

 In the post migration stage, the organization should make plans to spin down the old infrastructure.
 However, it is likely that the old directory will need to remain operational until all applications are moved.
 Depending on when applications, software, or services are moved, some users from the acquiring company may need accounts in these environments as teams merge.
 This “fall back” scenario is often ignored, but it’s extremely important, and should be planned for.
 A simple way to counter this is by completing an application mapping exercise, and determining which applications are coming over from the acquired company, and when.
 The management of the source/old directory could be subject to applicable system audits, and will likely need ongoing maintenance to keep it accurate, and up to date.